Difference Between Partly Cloudy and Partly Sunny

 Denoting a beautiful, pleasant sunny day, with the right amount of beautiful golden rays streaking across your skin, a partly sunny day is said so when the sky above sports lovely white clouds and a yellow winking sun.

-Yet, another climate jargon, partly sunny, is used to describe weather conditions that have the sun covering between 3/8 and 5/8 portions of the big blue sky above us.
+Yet, another climate jargon, partly sunny, describes weather conditions with the sun covering between 3/8 and 5/8 portions of the big blue sky above us.

 Partly sunny can only be used to mention the weather during the daytime.
 This reduces its usage by a severe limit.

-It should be noted while partly sunny and cloudy can be used in the same context, the time of their usage varies accordingly.
+It should be noted that while partly sunny and cloudy can be used in the same context, their usage time varies accordingly.
 Similar phrases include a mix of clouds and sun, which is used as an alternative.

 Main Differences Between Partly Cloudy and Partly Sunny